IowaDave/avr-dx/_posts/2024-05-06-evsys-blinking-without-thinking.md

 title: "Events - Blinking Without Thinking"
 ---

-# EVSYS &mdash; Blinking Without Thinking
+# Events &mdash; Blinking Without Thinking

-The Event System routes signals from one place to another inside an AVR Dx controller, such as my AVR64DD28.
+The Event System, called EVSYS, routes signals from one place to another inside an AVR Dx controller, such as my AVR64DD28.

 ### Definitions